mrazomej/phd/src/chapter_02/section_06_discussion.md

 consistently and accurately captured the primary features for each induction data set, as shown in [@Fig:ch2_fig05].
-Importantly, we find that fitting $K_A$ and $K_I$ to data from any other strain would have resulted in nearly identical predictions (see Chapter 4 for further details).
+Importantly, we find that fitting $K_A$ and $K_I$ to data from any other strain would have resulted in nearly identical predictions (see [Sec.
+4.10](#sec:ch4_sec11) for further details).
 This suggests that a few carefully chosen measurements can lead to a deep quantitative understanding of how simple regulatory systems work without requiring an extensive sampling of strains that span the parameter space.
 Moreover, the fact that we could consistently achieve reliable predictions after fitting only two free parameters stand in contrast to the common practice of fitting several free parameters simultaneously, which can nearly guarantee an acceptable fit provided that the model roughly resembles the system response, regardless of whether the details of the model are tied to any underlying molecular mechanism.

 Beyond observing changes in fold-change as a function of effector concentration, our application of the MWC model allows us to predict the values of explicitly